mina126/first-project-SQL/README.md

  This will help the analysis team make informed decisions about market trends and the impact of layoffs on various industries.

 # User Story

-As a data analyst, I want to use an analytical dashboard to understand global layoff trends, so that I can identify the most affected industries and the companies with the highest layoff rates.
-This will help me generate data-driven reports and recommendations.
+- As a data analyst, I want to use an analytical dashboard to understand global layoff trends, so that I can identify the most affected industries and the companies with the highest
+- layoff rates.
+This will help me generate data-driven reports and recommendations

 # Data Source
 - The dataset is sourced from Kaggle, which includes information on layoffs across various industries and locations worldwide.